XWorm Part 1 - Unraveling a Steganography-Based Downloader

 Static PE Extraction

-Alternatively, we can port functionality from the PowerShell script to Python, allowing us to perform static extraction of the .NET assembly from the image using the Pillow library4.
-The referenced blog on looping through pixel data with Python5 was helpful during development of this script.
+Alternatively, we can leverage the Pillow Python library4 to work with the image data and extract the embedded PE.
+The referenced blog on looping through pixel data with Python5 was helpful during development.

 1